jarekratajski/eta_lang_presentation/src/eta_vdz.md

 Actually there is a bug above

-TCO in eta did not work always two years ago
+TCO in `eta` did not work always two years ago

+## A task
-Fix/Improve compiler of Haskell written in Haskell (ghc) while learning haskell
+Fix/Improve TCO in compiler of Haskell written in Haskell (ghc) while learning haskell